Calculator5329/news-bias-analyzer/README.md

 ```bash
 uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```
-You will be prompted to enter an OpenAI API Key.
-This key is required to process news articles using embeddings.
-If you don't have an API key, create one at [OpenAI Platform](https://platform.openai.com/).
+Enter your OpenAI API key when prompted.
+You can get one from [OpenAI Platform](https://platform.openai.com/).

 ### 5️⃣ Setup and Run the Frontend
 ```bash